 It should also be pointed out that the compilation into a rational signal machine is done in polynomial time and only five distinct speeds are involved.
-Algorithms to generate the machine from the formula and all the collision rules can be found in [Duchier et al., 2011, App.
-B].
+Algorithms to generate the machine from the formula are given in App.
+B.

 9 Conclusion